StarExecMiami/StarExec-ARC/provers-containerised/README.md

   - Contains a `Dockerfile` to build an Ubuntu image upon which all other components are built.

 - **`tptp-world`**
   - Contains a `Dockerfile` to build a container with various TPTP World software required by provers and necessary for running them.

 - **`provers`**
   - Contains individual prover folders, each with sources and related files.
     The directory name follows the pattern `Prover---Version` (e.g., `E---3.0.03`).
   - Includes the `start_RLR` script used to execute a prover under the control of a Resource Limited Run program (currently `runsolver`) with appropriate logging for the TPTP World.
-  - Contains a `Dockerfile` for building containers for each specified prover (refer to the comments in the `Dockerfile`).
+  - Contains a `Dockerfile` for building the container for a specified prover (refer to the comments in the `Dockerfile`), with resource control.
-    - Each prover's folder includes a `Dockerfile` for building the prover in a container.
+    - Each prover's folder includes a `Dockerfile` for building the prover in a container (without resource control, e.g., just the prover binary).
-    - **Tag Naming Convention:**
+    - Tag Naming Convention:
-      - **Prover Containers:** `prover:version`
+      - Prover containers: *`prover:version`*
-        - *Prover* must be lowercase (due to docker/podman requirements).
+        - *prover* must be lowercase (due to docker/podman requirements).
           The prover name and version are typically defined in the `Makefile`.
         - The tag name is provided as the `--build-arg PROVER_IMAGE` value when building the resource limited prover container.
       - **Resource Limited Prover Containers:** `prover:version-RLR`